FedericoBotta/railfares/README.md

 The functions of this package are implemented in ```data_parsing.py```.
 Any other script is analysing the rail fares data using the basic functions implemented in the package.

+NOTE: the mapping functionalities currently use the free-tier services of MapBox to retrieve the map tiles via my account API token.
+Please create maps in moderation, or replace the token with a different one!

 To start with, let's import all the relevant packages we will need in this tutorial:

 ```bash